-Financial assets at fair value through profit or loss
+Financial assets at fair value through the income statement

-Financial assets at fair value through profit or loss include financial assets held for trading, financial assets designated upon initial recognition at fair value through profit or loss, or financial assets mandatorily required to be measured at fair value.
+Financial assets at fair value through the income statement include financial assets held for trading, financial assets designated upon initial recognition at fair value through the income statement, or financial assets mandatorily required to be measured at fair value.
 Financial assets are classified as held for trading if they are acquired for the purpose of selling or repurchasing in the near term.
-Derivatives, including separated embedded derivatives. are also classified as held for trading unless they are designated as effective hedging instruments.
-Financial assets with cash flows that are not solely payments of principal and interest are classified and measured at fair value through profit or loss, irrespective of the business model.
-Notwithstanding the criteria for debt instruments to be classified at amortised cost or at fair value through OCI, as described above, debt instruments may be designated at fair value through profit or loss on initial recognition if doing so eliminates, or significantly reduces, an accounting mismatch.
-Financial assets at fair value through profit or loss are carried in the statement of financial position at fair value with net changes in fair value recognised in the statement of profit or loss.
+Derivatives, including separated embedded derivatives, are also classified as held for trading unless they are designated as effective hedging instruments.
+Financial assets with cash flows that are not solely payments of principal and interest are classified and measured at fair value through the income statement, irrespective of the business model.
+Notwithstanding the criteria for debt instruments to be classified at amortised cost or at fair value through OCI, as described above, debt instruments may be designated at fair value through the income statement on initial recognition if doing so eliminates, or significantly reduces, an accounting mismatch.
+Financial assets at fair value through the income statement are carried in the statement of financial position at fair value with net changes in fair value recognised in the income statement.